Priberam/SummEBR/README.md

 ## Testing

 We provide the model checkpoints and the candidate summaries used in the experimental evaluation.
+To download them, run:

+    curl ftp://ftp.priberam.com/EBR/ebr_models.tar.gz --user "ftp.priberam.com|anonymous":anonymous -o ./ebr_models.tar.gz

 To reproduce the experiments:

 1. If you haven't trained the model and want to use the data and checkpoints we provide: